 The 2009 Oregon Legislature passed House Bill 2186 authorizing the Oregon Environmental Quality Commission to adopt rules to reduce lifecycle emissions of greenhouse gases from Oregon’s transportation fuels by 10 percent over a 10-year period.

 The EQC adopted phase 1 rules on Dec.
-7, 2012 that required Oregon transportation fuel producers and importers to register, keep records and report the volumes and carbon intensities of the transportation fuels they provide in Oregon.
+7, 2012 that required Oregon transportation fuel producers and importers to register, keep records, and report the volumes and carbon intensities of the transportation fuels they provide in Oregon.

 The EQC adopted phase 2 rules on Jan.
 7, 2015 that required Oregon transportation fuel importers to reduce the average carbon intensity of fuels they provide in Oregon by 10 percent over a 10-year period.